microsoft/WhatTheHack/017-FrontDoor/README.md

 ## Introduction

 The Internet is much like water, in one hand an amazing thing that provides life/capability for so much, but in the other hand can be the most destructive force in nature.
-Large numbers of users, large size and/or number of resources on pages, malicious activity, site slows down the farther away it is, or events triggering massive spikes in traffic are only a few of the problems **Azure Front Door** addresses.
+Large numbers of users, large size and/or number of resources on pages, malicious activity, site slows down the further away it is, or events triggering massive spikes in traffic are only a few of the problems **Azure Front Door** addresses.
 This challenge based hack is intended to teach you how to evolve a simulated local web site (https://www.contosomasks.com) into a globally accelerated, protected web site with burst offset.

 ## Learning Objectives
 In this hack you will be solving the common problem that websites have with the Front Door services from Azure:

-1. Provision an Azure Front and set up SSL
+1. Provision an Azure Front Door and set up SSL
 2. Provision and Configure Web Application Firewall (WAF)
 3. Configure simple/complex routing rules and caching rules
 4. Provision a Static Web site with an Azure Storage Account